Step 1 — Understand Why Fireworks Trigger Anxiety

 Step 6 — Look After Yourself Too

 Your behaviour matters.
 Pets pick up on our stress, so if you stay calm and stick to routine, they’ll feel safer.
-Try not to over-comfort (which may reinforce nervous behaviour), but don’t ignore them either.
-Instead, offer calm reassurance and let them choose where to settle.
+Offer calm reassurance and let them choose where to settle.